lidetsn/node_mysql_app/README.md

-# An Amazon-like storefront with the MySQL
+# An Amazon-like storefront with  MySQL

 This app has Three parts